EOA-team/s2toarup/README.md

 See the `requirements.txt` file for a list of Python packages necessary to run the scripts.
 All dependencies should be installed beforehand into a clean virtual environment.

 Furthermore, the Sentinel-2 Radiometric Uncertainty Toolbox and Sen2Cor are required.

+For **reading and writing raster data** we use the `eodal` Python package (Earth Observation Data Analysis Library).
+See ... for more information.

 ### Installing the Sentinel-2 Radiometric Uncertainty Toolbox